jakebailey/talk-ts-congress-2023/slides.md

 - What even is a "migration to modules"?
 - Why was it so challenging?
-- How did we make it less painful?
+- How did I make it less painful?
 - How did the migration _actually_ work under the hood?
 - How did it go and what's next?